Analysis | Boeing’s Grounded 737 Max: The Story So Far

 7. What does this mean for Boeing?

 As the company’s largest seller, the 737 accounts for almost one-third of operating profit.
 Lion Air and several other carriers have suspended deliveries of the 737 Max or put orders on hold.
 Norwegian Air said it will seek compensation for the grounding of about 1 percent of its seats.
 There’s also the prospect of substantial payouts to the families of passengers if Boeing is found responsible for the crashes.
 In the week after the second crash, Boeing lost more than $22 billion, or 12 percent, of its market value.
 Boeing issued a statement after the U.S. regulator grounded the aircraft saying it still has “full confidence” in the plane.
-Boeing has suspended customer deliveries, but continues to produce them at a rate of 52 a month.
+Boeing has suspended customer deliveries and is cutting monthly output to 42 from 52

 --With assistance from Paul Geitner, Alan Levin and Laurence Arnold.